galaxyproject/training-material/topics/ecology/tutorials/remote-sensing/tutorial.md

 > <question-title>Question</question-title>
 >
-> 1. What are the files you are interested in for the folowing tools ?
+> 1. What are the files you are interested in for the following tools ?
 >
 > > <solution-title>Solution</solution-title>
 > >